Mutual of Omaha Medicare Plans Review

 Every year, Medicare evaluates plans based on a 5-star rating system.
 The Center for Medicare & Medicaid Services (CMS) rates all Medicare Advantage and Medicare Part D plans a 5-star scale for various quality measures.

-For the 2021 plan year, Mutual of Omaha received 2.5 stars for its Medicare Part D plans.
+For the 2022 plan year, Mutual of Omaha received 3.5 stars for its Medicare Part D plans.
 Three stars is considered average.
-Mutual of Omaha was not rated for its Medicare Advantage plans because the company is no longer selling plans to new beneficiaries.

-Mutual of Omaha beneficiaries give the company a 4.5 out of 5 rating, according to customer reviews managed by a third party.
-Consumer Affairs also gives Mutual of Omaha an overall satisfaction rating of 4.1 out of 5 stars through reviews collected from Mutual of Omaha Medicare Supplement Insurance plans.
+Mutual of Omaha beneficiaries give the company a 4.54out of 5 rating, according to customer reviews managed by a third party.
+Consumer Affairs also gives Mutual of Omaha an overall satisfaction rating of 3.8 out of 5 stars through reviews collected from Mutual of Omaha Medicare Supplement Insurance plans.
 These Mutual of Omaha customer reviews and ratings are not affiliated with the Medicare Star Ratings system.

 Mutual of Omaha is accredited with the Better Business Bureau and maintains an A+ rating and has strong financial strength ratings from the leading credit rating agencies.